About

 They received an MFA from CalArts in Experimental Animation, and have a Post-Baccalaureate Certificate in Studio Art from the School of the Museum of Fine Arts at Tufts, and a BA from Hampshire College.

-Accessible and revolutionary art education has been a longtime passion for Flinner, who has worked as a teacher in various contexts, including running art workshops with incarcerated youth, leading after school programs in arts-underserved districts both urban and rural, and assisting adults with disabilities with their studio practices.
+They have worked as a teacher in various contexts, including co-running art workshops with incarcerated youth, after school programs in arts-underserved districts both urban and rural, and assisting adults with disabilities with their studio practices.